confluentinc/cp-ansible/VARIABLES.md

 ### kafka_connect_user

 Only use to customize Linux User Connect Service runs with.
-User must exist on host.
+Default user is cp-kafka-connect

 Default:  "{{kafka_connect_default_user}}"